PLK2/RockPro64-Simple-Server/04-Install-Applications.md

 ## Install the Apps
 We are finally at the point where we can start installing some apps!
-Below are the steps, using Duplicati as an example:
+Below are the general steps you'll need to go through for each application (Duplicati is used in this example):

 1. SSH into the server as bob: `ssh bob@superserver.local`
 2. Navigate to the directory: `cd /raid/dockerapps/duplicati`